 Insurance adjusters are responsible for minimizing claim payouts, so it's essential to be prepared for negotiations.
 Here are some strategies for handling this process:

 Before negotiating, have a clear idea of the total amount of your damages.
 This includes current and future medical expenses, lost wages, pain and suffering, and property damage.
+Learn more about compensation for bicycle accident victims in San Diego.
 An attorney can help you calculate these amounts accurately.

 Insurance companies may offer a quick, low settlement to resolve the claim quickly.
 While it can be tempting to accept, this initial offer is often insufficient, especially if your injuries require long-term treatment.